 To figure out if you can actually afford to be self-insured, you need to look at your assets and costs.

 Here’s an easy formula to know if you can self-insure for life insurance: Amount your family may need if you die = Amount you have in liquid assets

 To figure out how much your family would need if you die, it’s useful to use a life insurance calculator, which can help you think about future and present expenses.

 Depending on your family situation, the amount your family needs could be as low as a few thousand dollars for a funeral or as high as the balances of multiple mortgages, the tuition needs for multiple children, retirement needs for your spouse, and more.

 A retiree who has paid off his mortgage and whose spouse has her own retirement savings may be able to be self-insured for life insurance simply by having enough money saved to pay for his funeral.
-A young parent, on the other hand, may need millions of dollars in liquid cash in order to be sure her family would be taken care of in case she died.
+On the other hand, a young parent may need millions of dollars in liquid cash to be sure her family would be taken care of in case she died.

 How term life insurance can help you be self-insured

 For many, the easiest path to being self-insured is through term life insurance.